Garuda descended on the Indraloka (the land of Indra), in

-pursuit of the Amrita and was resisted by Indra’s men guarding it.
+pursuit of Amrita.
+He was resisted by Indra’s men guarding it.
 Many of them

 were unable to face Garuda’s onslaught and got killed.
 The immortals who guarded the Amrita